datacarpentry/semester-biology/syllabus/progbio_syllabus.md

 Grading for this course will revolve around a combination of assignments (70%), a final exam (30%).

-There will be \~6 equally weighted programming assignments.
-Assignments are due Monday night by 11:59 pm Mountain Time.
+There will be 7 equally weighted programming assignments.
+Assignments are due Sunday night by 11:59 pm Mountain Time.
 Assignments should be submitted via email to [ethan.white@usu.edu](mailto:ethan.white@usu.edu) with the subject
 line: Programming Assignment X, where X is the number of the assignment.
 One problem from each assignment (selected at my discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
 Other problems will be graded as follows:

-- Produces the correct answer using the requested approach: 100%
+* Produces the correct answer using the requested approach: 100%
-- Generally uses the right approach, but a minor mistake results in an incorrect
+* Generally uses the right approach, but a minor mistake results in an incorrect
     answer: 90%
-- Attempts to solve the problem and makes some progress using the core concept:
+* Attempts to solve the problem and makes some progress using the core concept:
     50%
-- Answer demonstrates a lack of understanding of the core concept: 0%
+* Answer demonstrates a lack of understanding of the core concept: 0%

 Late assignments will be docked 20% and will not be accepted after Tuesday night at 11:59 pm Mountain Time except in cases of genuine emergencies that can be